JellyKang/manifest/README.md

-manifest
+Local Manifest
 ========
-Add the manifest xml to (yourrepo/.repo/local_manifests/manifest.xml
+Add the local_manifest.xml to (yourrepo/.repo/local_manifests/manifest.xml) then repo sync and it will auto-update it self from there